Fellowships and Employment

 General Recruitment Fellowships

-Each year the Bren School is able to offer general Recruitment Fellowship funding to 25-40% of its incoming MESM students.
+Each year the Bren School is able to offer general Recruitment Fellowship funding to a percentage of its top MESM applicants.
 Recruitment Fellowships provide incoming students with support for their first year in the MESM program.
 Recruitment Fellowship recipients are selected by the faculty-led Admissions Committee and demonstrate professional and academic promise.
 All MESM applicants are automatically considered for these general Recruitment Fellowships; no supplemental application is required.
 If an applicant is selected for a Recruitment Fellowship, that person will be notified at the same time they are notified of admission to the program.

 The Bren School is pleased to support a diverse student body by offering Diversity Fellowships.
 The Environmental Science and Management Fellowship and Scholarship programs are funded by the Professional Development Supplemental Tuition.
 These fellowship awards offer support for up to two years to students from a broad range of backgrounds, including people from underrepresented groups, economically disadvantaged backgrounds, first generation to attend college, veterans, refugees, citizens of underdeveloped countries or rural areas or those who have completed service or intend to serve disadvantaged populations.
 No supplemental application is required to be considered for a Diversity Fellowship.
 The Personal Achievement and Contributions section of the application is often where applicants highlight their contributions to the diversity of the Bren community.
 Recipients of Diversity Fellowships are selected by the faculty-led Recruitment, Admissions and Support committee.